hmeyer8/Nitrogen-Deficiency/docs/ignition_protocol.md

 Portfolio and publication-grade experimental rigor

-At that point, this project is no longer a prototype—it is a complete scientific experiment.
+At that point, this project is no longer a prototype — it is a complete scientific experiment.